FarnooshGhadiri/Cloth_category_classifier/README.md

 3. Activate the new conda environment:
 `$ conda activate RecognizingViolentActions`

+4. (Optional) We also have implemented support for nvidia's mixed precision training library [Apex](https://github.com/NVIDIA/apex), which allows for float16 training (this can speed up training and provide memory savings on the GPU).
+Please see their README file for instructions on how to install this.
+Once it is installed, you can make use of it by appending `--fp16` to your training script.

 ### Getting the data

 1. You can download the dataset from the Google Drive here: